techidaily/site-android-transfer/source/_posts/in-2024-how-to-transfer-videos-from-motorola-moto-g73-5g-to-ipad-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Well!
 If you are in a similar situation as me, then I would recommend you go through this article.
 I have finally opted to import SMS to iPhone 12/XS (Max) from Android.

-## 2 Apps to Transfer Messages from Motorola Moto G73 5G to iPhone 12/XS (Max) without Computer

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/q4-YQ9Wjtfg?si=6afn1fydg_Wb9B8z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4YCkNXJjC3c?si=9Tn8KiqKGTZi1o7E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## 2 Apps to Transfer Messages from Motorola Moto G73 5G to iPhone 12/XS (Max) without Computer

 ### How to transfer Android messages to iPhone 12/XS (Max) using Move to iOS app